-The application of hard- anodization is very wide in the kitchenware industry.
+The application of hard- anodizing aluminum, is very wide in kitchenware & industries.

-From construction to performance, the hard-anodized cookware is the opposite of casted aluminum.
+From construction to performance, the hard-anodized cookware is the opposite of cast-aluminum.

 In fact, Its much more durable & scratchproof power is better than stainless steel.